 But wait, there’s more.
 Fifteen minutes northeast, east, and southeast from Kuramachi street are three other important tourist spots in Kawagoe – Kawagoe Hikawa Shrines, Kawagoe Castle, and Kitain Temple.
 If you still have a few more hours to spare, it is recommended to visit at least one of these major destinations.

 Kawagoe Hikawa Shrine

 The Kawagoe Hikawa Shrine is well known for its bright orange torii gate soaring 15 meters tall.
 But more than that, the shrine houses five Shinto deities.
-Two of which are regarded as married couples making the shrine popular among those who seek life partners and a harmonious married life.
+Two of these are regarded as married couples making the shrine popular among those who seek life partners and harmonious married life.

 At the back of the shrine are two huge zelkova trees symbolizing that are said to be the personification of the married couple.
 A stone path forming the infinity sign was built around these trees and when you walk around, the deities will bestow a spiritual blessing.

 There is a ten-meter-long tunnel of plates located at the northern side of the shrine.
 Here you can hang your prayer plaques or simply marvel at the beautiful sights created by the light that passes through.